 May 3 Flyers Birthdays

-Ron Hextall -- The winningest goaltender in franchise history and current Assistant GM was born on this day in Brandon, Manitoba in 1964, and hits the big 5-0 today.
+Ron Hextall -- The winningest goaltender in franchise history and current GM was born on this day in Brandon, Manitoba in 1964.

 The combative netminder was drafted by the Flyers in the sixth round (119th-overall) of the 1982 draft and burst onto the scene in 1986/87, taking away the starting job from veteran Bob Froese in the process.
 He would win 37 games and finish second to Los Angeles Kings forward Luc Robitaille in Calder Trophy voting for the NHL's rookie-of-the-year.
 Hextall would lead Philadelphia to the Stanley Cup Final that spring, taking home the Conn Smythe Trophy as playoff MVP after a draining seven-game defeat at the hands of the Edmonton Oilers.